KaiPereira/portfolio/src/lib/posts/juice.md

 It was probably actually the most expensive food we had gotten, but I don't think it had even costed us over $10/person USD, so we thanked the owners for the good food and then rolled out of there!

-After lunch, we decided that we were all really tired, so we headed back to Spark Labs to just chill and to say my final goodbyes...
+After lunch, we decided that we were all really tired, so we headed back to Spark Labs to just chill, look at more games, and spend some time just meeting people.

-My journey in China was coming to an end, so I wanted to spend it with everyone I had met!
+We made these cute little plushies during this time, alongside some other arts and crafts which were really fun to do!
+It was also Kai Ling's birthday!!!
+All the staff had bought a bunch of ice-cream and cake so that we could all celebrate together!

+It was such a good time, and we were absolutely wiped by the end of today, so we headed to get a good nights sleep.

+We woke up pretty early and has some breakfast at the hotel.
+It was buffet style just like the last hotel, but there was even less I could have, so I just ate fruit and juice, not the most nutritious, but you got to sacrifice to have cool experiences sometimes!

+We had to leave in the late afternoon to get to the airport in time, but that still gave us quite a long time to do some stuff.

+We didn't plan to actually do any sightseeing, and instead just wanted to spend the time with our friends, and hanging out.
+We cleaned up the venue a bit because it was also the last day of the event, had some sushi and just kind of waited out the time!

+We made these cool little shrinky dinks that I had all the organizers, and staff sign as a momento, and just like that, my journey in China was coming to an end!

 Shanghai was an absolutely pivotal moment for me, it's not just the place, but the experiences that I gained meeting people from around the world, having deep conversations and even fooling around.
 One thing I would say is that life just isn't that serious, like mess around, be a little bit irresponsible and don't be too hard on yourself.
 Just seek out cool experiences and get out of your comfort zone a little bit!